migetonni/Finland_road_condition_ETL/README.md

 Features

-- Automated Data Collection — Periodically extracts up-to-date road condition data from the FINtraffic API.
+- Automated Data Collection From the FinTraffic APIs

-- Data Transformation — Cleans and structures the raw JSON data using pandas for easy downstream analysis.
+- Data Transformation using Pandas

-- Cloud-Native Loading — Loads the processed data into a Supabase PostgreSQL database.
+- Cloud-Native Loading to Supabase
+-

-- Orchestration & Monitoring — Managed and scheduled with Prefect Cloud for observability, retry logic, and failure alerts.
+- Orchestration & Monitoring using Prefect cloud

   **TECH STACK**